 This is one of the most common questions that I hear from seniors once they learn that they may qualify for a tax refund just for paying their own rent.
 The amount of your Arizona State property tax refund credit will depend on your income and other circumstances.
 The goal of the program is to help seniors who need to stretch their income in order to pay for food, medication, doctor’s visits, and other necessary living expenses.
 Therefore, there is an income restriction that may disqualify some seniors from receiving the tax credit.

 The first step is always determining whether you qualify for the tax credit, and that is what I will help you do through this website.
 Once you file your taxes with the appropriate form and receive your refund for the first year, you will have a better idea of what you can expect for future refunds.
-This is different for everyone based on many factors, but let me assure you that my refunds have made a substantial difference in my finances for the past three years.
+This is different for everyone based on many factors, but let me assure you that my refunds have made a substantial difference in my finances for the past four years.
 I do believe that it is worth the time filing for the tax credit in most cases.

 Please pay special attention to this exemption because it can save you a lot of time and spare you the frustration of being turned down for the tax credit help later on.
 You may still want to jot down some notes as you learn about the tax program because you never know where you will be next year or the year after.
 You may not qualify at this time due to living in public housing or receiving section 8, but I am always here to help if your circumstances change in the future.